 The proposed development is positioned as close as practicable to the existing SA Water pumping station and will seek to utilise existing infrastructure wherever possible.
-This includes the use of existing access arrangements as well as the existing electrical sub-station within Morgan PPS.3.
+This includes the use of existing access arrangements to the land, as well as the use of existing electrical infrastructure within the locality.
 The proposed solar PV array positioning ensures adequate separation from existing utility easements to avoid the potential for impact upon these.
-As well as not delimiting the continued operations of the pipeline pumping station, the proposal will be for the direct benefit of this existing infrastructure and will provide surety in the provision of cost-effective and reliable power generation and energy storage systems.
+As well as not delimiting the current and future planned operations of the pipeline pumping station, the proposal will be for the direct benefit of this existing infrastructure and will provide surety in the provision of cost-effective and reliable power generation and energy storage systems.

-The installation of solar PV arrays and associated infrastructure south of Morgan PPS.3 will require relatively limited alteration to the existing landform by way of earthworks as the site is already largely flat with little variation across the terrain.
+The installation of solar PV arrays and associated infrastructure west of Morgan PPS.4 will require relatively limited alteration to the existing landform by way of earthworks as the site is already largely flat with little variation across the terrain.
 Development will seek to minimise the introduction of impermeable surfaces in order to protect natural ecological systems and preserve existing site hydrology with respect to the movement of surface waters across the land in high rainfall events.
 Further details regarding the provision of appropriate drainage systems are to be confirmed by SA Water's construction partner and included within the forthcoming Detailed Designs.